23andMe/Yamale/README.md

 - `timestamp(min='2001-01-01 01:00:00', max='2100-01-01 23:00:00')`: Only allows times between 2001-01-01 01:00:00 and 2100-01-01 23:00:00.

 ### List - `list([validators])`
 Validates lists.
-If validators are passed to `list()` only nodes that pass at least one of those validators will be accepted.
+If one or more validators are passed to `list()` only nodes that pass at least one of those validators will be accepted.
-- arguments: validators to test values with
+- arguments: one or more validators to test values with

 - keywords
     - `min`: len(list) >= min